eikepm/acb/README.md

 ## Adobe Color Books

 Since the details of the license for Adobe Color Books are unclear, it is very likely that is has limited rights.
-Due to this decided to remove all `.acb` files from this fork.
+Due to this IP I decided to remove all `.acb` files from this fork.